Upcoming

 Microscapes, 2020

 Today Ansel Adams impresses me with his conservation work.
 How one photographer could make such a difference for all of us.
-Although Yousuf Karsh mostly used artificial light for his images I am sparked by his visual acuity that could apply to ambient light.
+Although Yousuf Karsh mostly used artificial light, I am sparked by his visual acuity that could apply to ambient light.
 Dorothea Lange nurtured a relationship in the field and retained her unique eye for compelling compositions.
-I haven’t forgotten a number of you!
-Every image I see makes an impact.
+I recall a number of you!
+Every image makes an impact.

 I hiked past recent dry creek beds.
-I saw leaves turn yellow by the end of August.
-I drank an ice cold cup of water out of a spring.
+We saw leaves turned yellow by the end of August.
+I drank an ice-cold cup of water out of a spring.
 My overheated core supped in the coolness.
 Mosses and coastal brook-foam thrived.